 Note that the score will need to be active before you can use it for dynamic scoring with automations.

-How to add or subtract repeating point values (dynamic scoring)
+How to adjust repeating point values (dynamic scoring)

-To add or subtract points each time a behavior occurs you need to create an automation that runs multiple times.
+To adjust points each time a behavior occurs you need to create an automation that runs multiple times.

 1. Click "Automations" from the left-side menu.